SEARCH Seed Store

 Edible ornamental it is used in Asian and Caribbean cuisine, other names include Bitter melon, Bitter Squash, Hanzal, Nigauri, Peria, Karawila, Karela, Balsamina, Foo gua

-A Tendril bearing climber that can grow up to 15' the plant produces oblong warty shaped fruits up to 20cm in length.
+A Tendril bearing climber that can grow up to 15' the plant produces oblong warty shaped fruits up to 20cm in length and are rich in vitamins and minerals.
 Seeds and pith must be removed before use and the fruit is best eaten when green.
 Ideal for curries and stir fires.
-Sow 2-3cm deep in a warm sunny spot, water regularly 4g packet approx 16 seeds
+Sow 2-3cm deep in a warm sunny spot, water regularly.
+Bitter Gourd or Bitter Melon is used in herbal remedies.
+4g packet approx 25 seeds

 Sow thinly late spring at a depth of approx 1cm.
 Plant out when approx 12cm high 50-60cm between plants and 60cm between rows.
 Harvest from autumn onwards.
 A harvest of fresh greens when most other vegetables are unavailable, the cold improves the crop, an excellent source for Vitamin A, is normally served cooked.